-Section 17 of the Crime and Disorder Act 1998 requires all local authorities to exercise their functions with due regard to their likely effect on crime and disorder, and to do all they reasonably can to prevent crime and disorder.1
+Section 17 of the Crime and Disorder Act 1998 requires all local authorities to exercise their functions with due regard to their likely effect on crime and disorder, and to do all they reasonably can to prevent crime and disorder.1 comfortable and confident using areas with good visibility and effective lighting, where they feel they can be seen and heard by other people.

-For larger schemes or as appropriate, the Council consults the Designing Out Crime Officer and takes into account their comments when assessing applications for planning permission.
+For larger schemes or as appropriate, the Council consults the Crime Prevention Design Advisor and takes into account their comments when assessing applications for planning permission.

 The perception of safety or danger doesn't always relate directly to actual incidence of crime.
-People feel comfortable and confident using areas with good visibility and effective lighting, where they feel they can be seen and heard by other people.
+People feel